 Selwyn Snow Resort

-Selwyn Snow Resort is popular with families and beginner skiers and snowboarders, offering varied terrain and a snow park for tubing and tobogganing.
-The family-run resort has a snowmaking system and 45 hectares of skiable terrain.
+Selwyn Snow Resort is popular with beginner skiers and snowboarders, offering gentle varied slopes and a snow park for tubing and tobogganing.
+The family-run resort also has a snowmaking system and 45 hectares of skiable terrain.

-There are 10 lifts and runs for beginners, intermediate and advanced skiers and snowboarders.
-The gently progressing terrain is ideal for first-timers, and a team of instructors will have you gliding down the gentle slopes on skis or a snowboard in no time.
+There’s something for everyone at Selwyn Snow Resort.
+You’ll find runs for beginners, intermediate and advanced skiers, and snowboarders, with gently progressing terrain that’s ideal for first-timers.
+The team of qualified instructors will have you gliding down the slopes on skis or a snowboard in no time.

-Enjoy beautiful natural attractions around Selwyn Snow Resort in Kosciuszko National Park, from majestic snow gums to the Yarrangobilly Caves filled with amazing formations.
+Enjoy beautiful natural attractions around Selwyn Snow Resort in the Kosciuszko National Park, from majestic snow gums to amazing rock formation in the Yarrangobilly Caves.
 You’ll find a fun range of outdoor adventures including bushwalking and mountain biking.

 A delightful trail for walking and mountain biking is Four Mile Hut from Selwyn Snow Resort.
 The 10km return journey winds through snow gum forests to grasslands blanketed with pretty wildflowers in summer, such as golden-stemmed billy buttons and orange everlasting daisies.